zackforbing/ruby-submissions/1508/module_4_assignments/the-plan/README.md

 You should be incredibly proud that you are sitting here, reading this lesson right now.

 Every single person on staff at Turing is rooting for you to succeed.

+(Except for Jorge.
+Jorge thinks you're a punk.)

 Go forth and continue to make us all proud.